FAQs: Voice Over Pay-to-Play Sites

-A lot of people have questions and misconceptions about casting on pay-to-play (P2P) sites.
+A lot of people have questions and misconceptions about voice over casting on pay-to-play (P2P) sites.
 The client side of P2P is a mystery to many voice actors.
 Before becoming a partner in the all new VOPlanet.com, I cast thousands of voice over jobs over the past fourteen years.
 Many were posted on pay-to-play sites.
 That makes me what the industry calls a “client” or “voice buyer.”
 I would like to share my knowledge of how things look on the voice buyer’s side of a pay-to-play site and answer some of the most common questions asked by voice actors.
 Let’s dive in.

 Does submitting my audition as early as possible give me an advantage?